 - 1. Attendance at each class or laboratory is mandatory at Oral Roberts University.
 Excessive absences can reduce a student's grade or deny credit for the course. - 2.
-Students taking a late exam because of an unauthorized absence will be charged a late exam fee. - 3.
-Students and faculty at Oral Roberts University adhere to all laws addressing the ethical use of others' materials, whether it is in the form of print, video, multimedia, or computer software.
-By submitting an assignment in any form, the student gives permission for the assignment to be checked for plagiarism, either by submitting the work for electronic verification or by other means. - 4.
-Final exams cannot be given before their scheduled times.
-Students need to check the final exam schedule before planning return flights or other events at the end of the semester. - 5.
-Students are to be in compliance with university, school, and departmental policies regarding Whole Person Assessment requirements.
-Students should consult the WPA handbooks for requirements regarding general education and the students' majors. - a.
-The penalty for not submitting electronically or for incorrectly submitting an ePortfolio artifact is a zero for that assignment.
+Students taking a late exam because of an unauthorized absence are charged a late exam fee. - 3.
+Students and faculty at Oral Roberts University must adhere to all laws addressing the ethical use of others' materials, whether it is in the form of print, electronic, video, multimedia, or computer software.
+Plagiarism and other forms of cheating involve both lying and stealing and are violations of ORU's Honor